jamesm-vt/cs109a_adni/docs/markdown_notebooks/merged_data_eda.md

-All of the pairs are nearly exact duplicates except `DX`|`DX_bl`, so we can drop one of the duplicate columns.
+All of the pairs are nearly exact duplicates except `DX` and `DX_bl`, so we can drop one of the duplicate columns.
 The baseline versions have slightly more missing data, so we'll drop those.
 Then we'll take a look at `DX` vs.`DX_bl`.